Who will be the first to get Covid-19 vaccines?

-No decision has been made, but the consensus among many experts in the U.S. and globally is that health care workers should be first, said Sema Sgaier of the Surgo Foundation, a nonprofit group working on vaccine allocation issues.
+WASHINGTON : Who will be the first to get COVID-19 vaccines?
+No decision has been made, but the consensus among many experts in the US and globally is that health-care workers should be first, said Sema Sgaier of the Surgo Foundation, a nonprofit group working on vaccine allocation issues.

 State officials are expected to follow the CDC's guidance as they distribute the first vaccines.